MrBaoN/TAMU-Datathon-2023/README.md

 ## Overview
 *This repository contains all the resources, code, and data for our team's participation in the TAMU Datathon for 2023.
-Our project is training an ai model using a dataset to determine the accuracy of a patient surviving given the specifics of their condition.*
+Our project is training an AI model using a dataset to determine the accuracy of a patient surviving given the specifics of their condition.*

 **Debrief**